ArdWang/NEWCONCEPTENGLISH2/README.md

 #### Lesson45 A clear conscience

-The local butcher, Sam Benton, taking his savings to the post office but he had lost his wallet.
+The local butcher, Sam Benton, taking his savings to the post office but he lost his wallet.
 Dan Sam not only received half his money three months later but he received a note as well.
 The note said,'A thief,yes,but only 50 percent a thief!', The thief included a note every time he sent Sam more money.
 The last note said,'I am 100 percent hoest now!'.

 #### Lesson46 Expensive and uncomfortable